Draconizations/malachite/docs/alpine/x-link.md

     It is advised to use `x-link` on exclusively button elements.
 It is the easiest way to keep accessibility features (keyboard navigation, etc) functioning as they should.

 ## `x-link:frame`
-To target another frame, add a colon and the name of the frame.
+To target another frame, pass the frame name as the value.
 ```html
 <button x-link:menu="'Quest Menu'">Open Quest Log</button>
 ```